What do yogurt, sauerkraut, and kombucha all have in common? They’re all sources of living critters called probiotics…and they can boost your health!

 You can get probiotics from fermented foods such as yogurt, sauerkraut, kimchi, and kefir.
 You can also take a probiotic supplement.
 When choosing a probiotic supplement, look for one that contains multiple strains of live bacteria, has been refrigerated (if needed) to ensure potency, and is third-party tested for quality.

 If you’re ready to have an expert guide to optimizing your gut health and digestion, I'm ready to help!
-You can use this link to schedule your discovery call; we’ll discuss your health history and goals and explore how I can help you finally feel better.
+You can use this link to schedule an intial visit; we’ll discuss your health history and goals and explore how I can help you finally feel better.